afpineda/observable-properties-python/README.md

 ## Other notes

-- `unsubscribe()` does not raise any exception.
-Returns True on success.
+- Both `subscribe()` and `unsubscribe()` raise `ObservablePropertyError` on non-observable or non-existing properties.
-  Returns False if:
-  - The given observer was not subscribed to the given object and property.
+- Subscribing twice to the same object and property has no effect.
-  - The given property does not exist.
-  - The given property is not observable.
+- Unsubscribing to non-subscribed properties has no effect, but `unsubscribe()` returns False.
 - Objects hold strong references to observers.
-Deleting an observer does not prevent it from executing.
+Deleting an observer does not prevent it from running.
 Unsubscribe first.
 - Coroutines are accepted as observers.
 They are executed by the means of [asyncio.run()](https://docs.python.org/3/library/asyncio-runner.html#asyncio.run)